Fractional Calculus and its Applications in Applied Mathematics and other SciencesView this Special Issue

 In this paper, we have productively developed HDM for solving partial differential equation of space- and time-fractional derivatives. the dependability of the HDM and its wider applicability to fractional differential equation.
 It is consequently, that the HDM makes available more practical series solutions that converge very speedily in real physical problems.
 Also, the amount of the computational effort has been abridged.
 In the bargain, the computations concerned in HDM are very straightforward.
 It is established that HDM is a prevailing and resourceful instrument for FPDEs.

 Conflict of Interests

-The authors would like to thank the reviewers for their valuable comments and suggestions on the paper.
+The authors will like to thank the reviewer for his valuable spare time to read this paper and for his valuable comments and suggestions toward the enhancement of this paper.

 M. Caputo, “Linear models of dissipation whose Q is almost frequency independent,” Journal of the Royal Australian Historical Society, vol. 13, pp. 529–539, 1967.View at: Google Scholar

 K. B. Oldham and J. Spanier, The Fractional Calculus, Academic Press, New York, NY, USA, 1974.View at: MathSciNet